 Once it is determined that the SE can be removed, its termination is initiated.
 For that, its individual MCs need to be consistently terminated.
-To illustrate the deactivation, consider, as an example, real-time monitoring (cf. Section □).
+To illustrate the deactivation, consider, as an example, real-time monitoring (cf. Chapter 4).
 In this case, an aggregation tree may be formed between several SEs.
 Because aggregation will continue to function with one less SE (that is, one less node in the aggregation tree), the SE can be removed and the aggregation tree can be reconfigured according to the rules that the aggregation algorithm imposes on the tree.
-The example of aggregation.
+The example of aggregation illustrates the deactivation of only a single management capability that models aggregation.
 After the termination, the SE is finally deregistered from the INM registry.
 Again, depending on the realization of the INM registry, this step might imply actions on one or several (physical or virtual) nodes.